 At a time when Canada was not known for their prowess in the sport of track and field, Henry “Harry” Winston Jerome was a true pioneer.
 He made his Olympic debut at Rome 1960 as the 100m co-world record holder and a medal favourite.
 Jerome was in the lead in the first 100m semi-final when he tore his hamstring unable to finish and was crushed to be declared a “quitter” with not enough courage to face the challenge of the heavy competition.
 He was also eliminated in the opening round of the 4x100m relay alongside Canadian teammates Lynn Eves, George Short and Terry Tobacco.

 By Tokyo 1964, Jerome had overcome his disappointing result at Rome 1960 and a near career ending full quadriceps tear in 1962.
 He won his 100m semi-final and then in the final he silenced his critics when he captured the bronze medal in 10.25 seconds, just two one-hundredths of a second from silver.
-In the 200m at Rome 1964, Jerome finished just off the podium in fourth.
+In the 200m at Tokyo 1964, Jerome finished just off the podium in fourth.
 He was now in a respected place amongst the ranks of the world’s fastest men.

 In his third and final Olympic Games at Mexico City 1968, Jerome finished seventh in the 100m where positions second to seventh were a blanket finish, only separated by 0.16 seconds.
 He was eliminated in the 200m quarterfinals.